Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The Royals surrender the third-most home runs in baseball (34 total, 1.5 per game).
+- The Royals rank 25th in baseball in home runs given up (34 total, 1.4 per game).

-- Singer (1-2) takes the mound for the Royals in his fifth start of the season.
-He has an 8.14 ERA in 21 2/3 innings pitched, with 19 strikeouts.
+- Yarbrough will take the mound to start for the Royals, his first this season.

-- His last time out was on Wednesday against the Texas Rangers, when the righty went five innings, surrendering five earned runs while allowing six hits.
+- The 31-year-old southpaw has pitched out of the bullpen seven times this season.

 © 2023 Data Skrive.
 All rights reserved.